Our Leadership Team

 Mr. Hirigoyen has served on the boards of directors of the Greater Twin Cities Youth Symphonies and the Highland Park Block Nurse Program, and the communications committee of the Saint Paul Area Red Cross.

-Greg Gardner spend all but 15 months of his 40 year social work career working in the Child Protection system.
+Greg Gardner spent all but 15 months of his 40 year social work career working in the Child Protection system.
 He retired from Hennepin County, Minnesota in June, 2014, after having worked there for 37 years.
 Greg worked as a direct service worker in both the case management and the investigations areas of Child Protection.
 He was a unit supervisor for 30 years in foster care, Child Protection Case Management and for the last 24 years of his career in the areas of Child Protection Screeening, 24/7 Immediate Response and mostly in the area of CP Investigations.
 Greg served on several hospital and community based Child Abuse Teams, as well as on the Hennepin County Child Abuse Team.
 He also functioned as the Child Protection liaison for Hennepin County with the Minneapolis, Bloomington and Richfield Police Departments.
 For a number of years during the 1980’s and the early 1990’s Greg was also an adjunct faculty member of the University of Minnesota School of Social Work.

 Greg received his BA in sociology from St. John’s University (Collegeville, MN) and his Master’s of Social Work from the University of Minnesota.
 During his working career he was a member of the National Association of Social Workers and the Academy of Certified Social Workers.
 He was also licensed as a “Licensed Independent Clinical Social Worker” by the State of Minnesota Board Of Social Work.